Solutions

 <hr></hr>

 Yes.
 And you want it to.
 Gone are the days of your different teams keeping track of each individual member through separate spreadsheets or systems.
-Your business teams may want to use different tools, but your CRM should provide a single, centralized view of a member.
+Your business teams may want to use different tools, but your CRM should integrate all of those tools together and provide a single, centralized view of a member.
 A CRM solution will keep your operations streamlined and efficient because you'll have all the information you need in one place.

 In today’s automated marketplace, consumers expect a high level of service.
 If a member requests an email address update, they expect that change to be reflected throughout your system.
 But if it’s only changed in your database—and they’re still getting marketing emails—they may lose trust in your brand.
 Even worse, imagine this happening with a major donor's contact info.
 You wouldn’t want them wondering if their donation was being handled with the same inefficiencies.